Thermodynamics of AdS-Schwarzschild-like black hole in loop quantum gravity: Abstract

 \section{Abstract}

-Under the assumption that loop quantum gravity (LQG) won't couple with the cosmological constant, we obtained the metric of Schwarzschild-like black hole with LQG correction in anti-de Sitter (AdS) space-time, and investigated its thermodynamics, including equation of state, criticality and Joule-Thomson expansion.
-We drew $P$-$v$ graph and calculated the critical point.
-It is found that properties near the critical point is similar to Van der Waals system, with exactly the same critical exponents, and a critical ration $7/18$, which is slightly bigger than Van der Waals model $3/8$.
-Joule-Thomson expansion is also studied.
-It is interesting that compared with Schwarzschild-AdS black hole, LQG effect will bring inversion points.
-The inversion curve will divide $T$-$P$ coordinate system into two zones: heating region and cooling region, which is shown in inversion curves and isenthalpic curves detailedly.
-And the minimum inversion mass is obtained.
+We obtained the metric of the Schwarzschild-like black hole with loop quantum gravity (LQG) corrections in anti-de Sitter (AdS) space-time, under the assumption that the cosmological constant is decoupled in LQG.
+We investigated its thermodynamics, including the equation of state, criticality, heat capacity, and Gibbs free energy.
+The $P-v$ graph was plotted, and the critical behavior was calculated.
+It was found that, due to the LQG effect, the quantum-corrected Schwarzschild-AdS black hole exhibits a critical point and a critical ratio of $7/18$, which differs from the Reissner-Nordstr$\ddot{\mathrm{o}}$m-AdS black hole's ratio of $3/8$ (the same as that of the Van der Waals system) slightly.
+However, there are still some similarities compared to the Van der Waals system, such as the same critical exponents and a similar $P-v$ graph.
+Moreover, it is concluded that the energy-momentum tensor related to the black hole's mass could violate the conventional first law of thermodynamics.
+This modified first law may violate the conservation of Gibbs free energy during the small black hole-large black hole phase transitions, potentially indicating the occurrence of the zeroth-order phase transition.
+The Joule-Thomson expansion was also studied.
+Interestingly, compared to the Schwarzschild-AdS black hole, the LQG effect leads to inversion points.
+The inversion curve divides the $\left(P,T\right)$ coordinate system into two regions: a heating region and a cooling region, as shown in detail by the inversion curves and isenthalpic curves.
+The results indicated that there is a minimum inversion mass, below which any black hole will not possess an inversion point.